Floni/AI_dotsandboxes/README.md

 ## Overview

 The project contains a tabular Q-player that can only play on a fixed size board.
 It is used to benchmark how well our NN approach learns Q-values and as an opponent to train against.
 The Recurrent Neural Network based Q-player is the player that has been implemented, it can train and play locally or the agent can be used with websockets to play the provided [Dots and Boxes game ](https://github.com/wannesm/dotsandboxes).
 While training the trained model will be written periodically in <code>/model-rnn</code>.
 When using the agent, playing or resuming training with the regular player the latest model from <code>/model-rnn</code> will be loaded.
+Different options for the player can be found at the top of <code>dotsandboxesplayer.py</code>, these include whether to train or play, board size, amount of games, opponent and other parameters.

  ## Executing